Capillary/ecom-api-document/source/includes/_order.md

-ShippingProvider* | string | Name of the shipping service UserId | string | Unique GUID of the current user that updates the manifest details LocationId | int | Unique location id of the shipment ChannelId* | int | Channel id of the marketplace shipmentId* | long | Unique id of each shipment
+ShippingProvider* | string | Name of the shipping service UserId | string | Unique GUID of the current user that updates the manifest details LocationId | int | Unique location id of the shipment LocationCode | string | Unique location code of the shipment ChannelId* | int | Channel id of the marketplace shipmentId* | long | Unique id of each shipment
-TripId | string | Unique id of the shipment trip
+TripId | string | Unique id of the shipment trip.
+A trip is a shipment containing multiple orders assigned to a delivery associate which need to be delivered to end customers.
+Each trip will have a unique trip id